 It might be a bank selling the property.
 It could be a repossession.

 It could be a developer or a landlord looking to retire.

-If you can find out exactly what the situation is then you will get a good insight into the reasons, the mentality, the thought processes behind the property being on the market.
+If you can find out exactly what the situation is then you will get a good insight into the reasons, the mentality, and the thought processes behind the property being on the market.

-In turn, this will give you a good idea how motivated the homeowner is.
+In turn, this will give you a good idea of how motivated the homeowner is.
 That is to say, you might get an idea about whether or a not the seller is under pressure to make the sale quickly.

 Of course, as I say, you might not get as much information as you would like.
 But you will get more information if you ask than if you don't.

 2. How Long Has The Property Been on the Market?

 The second question you should always ask your estate is, how long has the property been on the market?

 Now, if it's been on the market for say, six or nine months, it doesn't mean it's a bad property to buy or a bad deal.